LibertyDSNP/spec/pages/DSNP/Types/Broadcast.md

 - MUST be the [keccak-256 hash](https://keccak.team/files/Keccak-submission-3.pdf) of the bytes of the reference at the URL

-### createdAt

-- MUST be set to the milliseconds since Unix epoch at time of signing

 ### fromId

 - MUST be a [DSNP User Id](../Identifiers.md#dsnp-user-id)
-- MUST be the [signer](../Signatures.md) of the announcement
+- MUST have authorized the creation of the Announcement, either directly or via a transparent chain of delegation

 ### url